Skip to content

 cleaner

-Define a function to clean a dataset.
+Define a function to clean data.

 Parameters: